Ventto/mons/README.md

 Usage: mons [OPTION]...

 Options can not be used in conjunction.
-If no argument, prints plugged monitor ID list.
+If no argument, prints plugged-in monitor ID list.

 Information:
   -h:   Prints this help and exits.